Jobseeker's Allowance

 If you need proof that you are getting Jobseeker’s Allowance you can get a proof of benefit letter.

-If you cannot use the online service, contact Jobseeker’s Allowance by ringing the Benefits Freephone number: 0800 022 4250.
+If you cannot use the online service, phone Jobseeker’s Allowance on the Benefits Freephone number: 0800 022 4250.

-It is important that you select the correct benefit that you are / were in receipt of when requesting a proof of benefit letter.
+It is important that you select the correct benefit that you are / or were getting when requesting a proof of benefit letter.
 Selecting the incorrect benefit will result in no letter being issued.

 There are circumstances when you may be paid too much benefit and you will be asked to repay this.